-AeroPress fan Bruce Forsberg has a suggestion for a temporary fix.
-He wrote, “When the plunger has ever felt like it’s getting loose, I take the seal off the plunger and submerge it in a little water in a glass beaker.
+For a longer-term fix: AeroPress fan Bruce Forsberg has a suggestion for a fix that he says will last a few months.
+He writes, “When the plunger has ever felt like it’s getting loose, I take the seal off the plunger and submerge it in a little water in a glass beaker.
 Then I microwave it until the water boils for about 30 seconds.
 After it cools a little, I put the seal back onto the plunger and put it away.
 This has restored the seal at least three times so far and it generally lasts a few months before it needs another treatment.”

 You can try lubricating the filter cap with a little water or cooking oil to make it easier to turn.
 Or, you can buy sheets of rubber like material that help you grip the lids of jars to make it easier to twist the lids – try using one of those.
 You also can try running hot water over the filter cap (not the chamber).
 The filter cap expanding with heat may make it easier to turn.